Gsdhumal07/face-detection/README.md

            faces using in-built python libraries.
 ## Wheel:
         ⮚ It allow for faster installation in the package distribution process.
-Whenever we install anything in python wheel makes its faster and efficient.
+Whenever we install anything in python wheel makes its faster and efficient
+           It inhance the speed of the package installation of package.

 ## Dlib:
         ⮚ This machine learning package is used to detect the faces.
 It functions same as that of OpenCV and helps in image